 BIOLINGUISTICS is conceived as an interactive online journal, not an electronic version of a traditional print publication.
 With volume 7 (2013), the journal publishes accepted material as soon as it is ready for publication.

-BIOLINGUISTICS has its own ISSN (1450-3417) and is abstracted and indexed in the usual places.
-Access to to the journal is free and open-access.
+BIOLINGUISTICS has its own ISSN (1450-3417) and is abstracted and indexed in the usual places:

 Peer Review Process

 Every submission to BIOLINGUISTICS will be screened for relevance and topicality by the Editor-in-Chief, before it is being passed on to an Associate Editor who will handle the submission throughout the peer-review process.